 This conversation is a part of Artistic Differences, a UnionDocs Break ꩜ut co-presented with Open City Documentary Festival

 UnionDocs is delighted to join hands with Open City Documentary Festival as a part of ARTISTIC DIFFERENCES, a UnionDocs Break 🌀ut, co-curated with programmer Cíntia Gil, that hopes to make room for bravely sharing and responding to challenging documentary art, invites a diverse audience into a monthly series of film programs and study groups, and brings those voices to the stage of a public dialogue.
-We are so thankful to Hamilton College for supporting this program!

 “Each party to an encounter has a profound impact upon the other and both will be changed as a result of the meeting.”